beephole/Ms.Word-Text-Finder/README.md

    >7.
 Input list of variables and values and does the swaping and PDF converting

    >8.
 Scann a Word Template for all variables and outputs them in a .txt

+   >9.
+It can go through tables in a word Doc and replace the Text.

+   >10.
+Option to make the Values Bold text.